-Ashurst is advising longstanding client RHM, the makers of Mr Kipling cakes and Hovis, on the friendly approach.
+Ashurst is advising longstanding client RHM, the makers of Mr Kipling cakes and Hovis Bread, on the friendly takeover approach.

-Corporate partner Richard Gubbins is leading Ashurst's team with competition partner Roger Finbow.
-The firm has been RHM's preferred counsel since summer 2005, when it advised on the disposal of Golden West Foods to East Balt Guenther Holdings prior to RHM's London flotation.
+Corporate partner Richard Gubbins is leading Ashurst’s team with competition partner Roger Finbow.
+The firm has been RHM’s preferred counsel since summer 2005, when it advised on the disposal of Golden West Foods to East Balt Guenther Holdings board on the company’s London flotation.

-Premier instructed Weil on its bid, with UK managing partner Mike Francies leading the team.
-Francies also headed advice to Premier on its bid for United Biscuits (UB) in September.
-Premier, which owns the Branston and Ambrosia brands, bowed out of the running for UB, which eventually went to a private equity consortium comprising Blackstone and PAI for £1.6bn.
+Premier instructed Weil Gotshal on its bid, with UK managing partner Mike Francies leading the team.
+Francies also headed the advice to Premier on its bid for United Biscuits (UB) in September.
+Premier, which owns the Branston and Amrosia brands, bowed out of the running for UB, which eventually went to a private equity consortium comprising Blackstone and PAI for £1.6bn.

-Slaughters has won a role on the RHM bid by advising Rothschild, Premier's financial advisers.
+Slaughter and May have won a role on the RHM bid by advising Rothschild, Premier’s financial advisers.
 There had to be cash confirmation as part of the £1bn approach.
-RHM's financial advisers are Credit Suisse and Citigroup, which have not instructed any firms.
+RHM’s financial advisers are Credit Suisse and Citigroup, which have not instructed firms.